YipChiSan/Front-End-learning-notes/Solutions of HTML and CSS basics.md

 > What is a div and how are they used?

 To my understanding, `div` is a container that can contain any HTML elments as you want.
 [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div) is a more comprehensive explanation.

+> What are the two main groups of CSS properties that control typography style?

+`font` and `text`.
+More detailed information are [about font](https://developer.mozilla.org/en-US/docs/Web/CSS/font) and [about text](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Text).

+> What is the “query string” in a URL and what does it do?

+A query string is a part of a URL and it can assign values to specific parameters.
+It is always in the form of `something=other` after a question mark `?` in a URL.